xhdlphzr/FranxAgent/README.md

 FranxAgent is a lightweight AI agent framework that enables AI to read files, execute commands, search the web, understand multimodal content, and truly interact with the world through the MCP protocol.
 **Now it also features:**
 - 🌐 **One‑click intranet penetration**: integrated Cloudflare Tunnel – start it and get a public URL, access from your phone or tablet anytime, anywhere.
-- 🔐 **Military‑grade security authentication**: RSA public‑key encryption + JWT short‑lived tokens, supports “refresh‑to‑re‑login” mode, completely eliminating long‑term token leakage risks.
+- 🔐 **Military‑grade security authentication**: RSA public‑key encryption + JWT short‑lived tokens, supports "refresh‑to‑re‑login" mode, completely eliminating long‑term token leakage risks.
 - 📱 **Perfect mobile adaptation**: bottom liquid‑glass dock, breathing dot animation, touch optimisation – same experience on phone and desktop.
 - 🧠 **Echoes of Thoughts knowledge base**: all tool descriptions, skill files, and conversation histories are automatically vectorised, using hybrid search (vector semantics + keyword matching) for long‑term memory and cross‑session recall.
+- 🌱 **Self‑growth**: after completing complex tasks, the AI can autonomously save reusable skills via `add_skill` – zero restart, real‑time retrieval.
+Every experience becomes nourishment for future conversations.

-**From now on, AI can not only go “From Words to Worlds”, but also “let every echo become the nourishment of thought”.**
+**From now on, AI can not only go "From Words to Worlds", but also "let every echo become the nourishment of thought".**

 ---